Logiqx/wca-ipy/WCA Proposal.md

 * Propose that "rank" should be based on all results so that it will be a true representation
 * Do NOT propose for senior rankings to be regarded as official records
 * Do NOT propose for senior rankings to be shown on personal profiles
+* Do NOT propose for age or date of birth to be shown on the website
+* Do NOT propose for age or date of birth to be included in the public export of the database

 ## Data Protection / Data Privacy